lkyungho/servomotor-control/README.md

 ## _2. Descriptions of the System_
 ### (1) System Options
 A LCD shows options to users so that users can interact with the system.
 There are three options; **`SETUP`**, **`RUN`**, and **`DOWNLOAD`**.
 Users can select an option using a keypad.
-### (2) Servomotor
-(_For more information about servos: [servocity.com](https://www.servocity.com/servos)_)

-The shaft of the servo can be positioned to specific angular positions by sending a coded signal.
-As long as the coded signal exists on the input line, the servo will maintain the angular position of the shaft.
-If the coded signal changes, then the angular position of the shaft changes.
 ### (3) SETUP option